What is a money order and how does it work?

 Do money orders expire?

 Another advantage of money orders is that they never expire.
 No matter how long you hold the money order, you can still cash it.
-However, some government and financial institutions charge service fees for money orders older than 1 year.
+However, some government and financial institutions charge service fees for money orders older than one year.

 Is a cashier’s check the same as a money order?

 Another difference between cashier’s checks and money orders is that cashier’s checks don’t have a $500 or $1,000 limit.
-For this reason, many people use cashier’s checks for bigger purchases and money orders are for smaller ones.
+For this reason, many people use cashier’s checks for bigger purchases and money orders for smaller ones.

 The bottom line